edunham/slides/humanhacking/index.rst

 .. note::
     start ASAP when you realize you'll need to

-    makes life easier for YOU, not just newbie
+    makes life easier for YOU, not just newbie (automate yourself out of a job)

     madlibs of tasks, share responsibilities, "puppet" them for smoother transition if they're not confident yet, recognize their differences